NoelVincent/Terraform-VPC/README.md

-# Terraform - VPC
-Creating a VPC using terraform

 # Creating a VPC using Terraform

 Terraform is an open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
 Terraform codifies cloud APIs into declarative configuration files.